 China has the world's largest population of obese children: 15 million kids.
-According to the Global Burden of Disease report, there was 57 million obese adults living in China in 2015.
+According to the Global Burden of Disease report, there were 57 million obese adults living in China in 2015.
 This makes China the nation with the second largest population of obese adults in the world, with the US following behind at 79 million.

 Joseph Zhou is managing partner at China’s first food tech accelerator Bits x Bites, a company that supports international food tech start-ups that will shape the future of good food in China.
-It aims to change the way people eat, and address food security and nutrition habits.
+It aims to change the way people eat and address food security and nutrition habits.

 Zhou talks to SBS about the innovative, sustainable and healthy food alternatives due to land on the Chinese dinner table soon.